Updated: Apr 4

-This important mineral is needed for over 300 enzyme reactions in the body.
+Magnesium is needed for over 300 enzyme reactions in the body.
 Actually, when we're stressed, our body uses up much more magnesium as these enzyme reactions are accelerated.
-As a consequence, this can impact your:

 Blood sugar balance